 Choosing to pay your bills via a joint account offers a number of advantages:

-With everyone in control of the accounts, the workload of organising bills and finances are shared, so a single person isn’t left with the responsibility.
-It also means you are all kept in the know about the joint financial situation.
+With everyone in control of the accounts, you share the workload of organising bills and finances, so a single person isn’t left with the responsibility.
+It also means you can all keep up to date with your joint financial situation.

 You can make regular payments into your joint account relatively easily.
 This saves the effort of transferring money to and from your housemates every month.

-With multiple bills and multiple housemates, things get complicated.
+With a number of bills and several housemates, things can get complicated.
 Friendships can break down when money is involved and people start to feel cheated and confused.
 A single account for bills makes things much easier.

-Shared responsibility is a benefit, as long as all housemates take on the responsibility.
-You are all responsible for the account, and if payments start lagging behind because someone hasn’t paid into the account, you will all be held accountable.
+Shared responsibility is only a benefit when all housemates take on the responsibility of managing the account.
+If payments start lagging behind because someone hasn’t paid into the account, you’ll all be held responsible.

-Because of the shared responsibility of the bank account, if the account becomes overdrawn, every account holder is responsible for paying the money owed.
-Therefore, you could become responsible for paying someone else’s debt.
+Because of the shared responsibility of the bank account, if the account becomes overdrawn every account holder is responsible for paying the money owed.
+This means you could have to pay someone else’s debt.

-You will all need a few items in order for the bank to open a joint account for you.
-The required things varies from bank to bank, so it’s worth checking with your chosen one.
+The bank will need a few items from each of you to be able to open a joint account.
+What they need varies from bank to bank, so it’s worth checking with yours.

 Opening a joint account is similar to opening a normal current account.
 Each account holder needs to fill in their section of the application form and provide the evidence mentioned above.

 All account holders will need to agree to close a joint bank account.
-This is normally done in writing, but some banks may require you to come in-branch.
-You will need ensure all debts/overdrafts and direct debits are organised as you will not be able to close without them.
+You normally do this in writing, but some banks may need you to come into a branch.
+You’ll need to pay off all debts/overdrafts and organise your direct debits, as you’ won’t be able to close the account otherwise.

-If you’re having problems with your housemates/account holders – the most sensible thing to do is cancel the mandate.
+If you’re having problems with the other account holders, the most sensible thing to do is cancel the mandate on the account.

 You should think long and hard about whether a joint bank account is worth it for you.
-You must trust your housemates to pay their dues, keep the money safe and stay calm during any future disagreements.
-You will also need to ensure your housemates have a good credit rating that is unlikely to change (we’re not all sensible with our student loans!).
+You must trust your housemates to pay their share, keep the money safe and stay calm during any disagreements.
+You’ll also need to make sure your housemates have a good credit rating that’s unlikely to change.

 Basically, if you have any doubts about sharing an account with your housemates, it’s probably best to avoid it.